 The undersizing of HANA is both obvious from the logic that SAP presents on HANA and from the real world feedback where multiple SAP customers that bought into SAP’s undersized model are now coming back to purchase more HANA license so that they can cover the database size.
 The degree to which HANA is undersized at the point of initial purchase is becoming obvious as come customers come back to SAP within six months to acquire more HANA GB.
 As I have written previously, HANA is very expensive per GB.

-The Deliberate Undersizing
+The Deliberate Undersizing by SAP and SAP Consulting Firms

 As a synopsis, there are four distinct areas where SAP relies upon to drive footprint reduction, and of these four areas, two are very significantly overestimated by SAP.
 To see how these areas are overestimated, please see the paper that has been referenced.